betadots/cde/README.md

 # Cloud Development Environment

-Terraform based deployment and provisioning of virtual machines with sshfs to a local workstation.
+Terraform and Bolt based deployment and provisioning of virtual machines with sshfs to a local workstation.
 At the moment only Proxmox is supported.

 Also in the beginning only Debian and RHEL works.
 Ubuntu should works.

-Required variables are:
+Required variables for Terraform (located in ./terraform) are:

 * **proxmox** here the data for authentication
   * *endpoint* URL to the API endpoint of your Proxmox environment